habiballh1/habiballh1/README.md

-<h1 align="left">Hi there 👋!<br>I'm Habiballh Altjany -Full Stack Developer<br><br>Full-stack developer with expertise in both front-end and back-end technologies.
-Passionate about creating seamless web experiences from the database to the user interface.<br><br><br>Check out my projects that showcase everything from sleek front-end designs to scalable back-end services.
-Let’s collaborate and build something amazing!</h1>
+<h1 align="left">Hi there 👋!<br>I'm Habiballh Altjany -Full Stack Developer</h1>

 ###

-<h1 align="left">Full stack development</h1>
+<h2 align="left">Full-stack developer with expertise in both front-end and back-end technologies.
+Passionate about creating seamless web experiences from the database to the user interface.<br><br><br>Check out my projects that showcase everything from sleek front-end designs to scalable back-end services.
+Let’s collaborate and build something amazing!</h2>

 ###